On the complexity of solving linear congruences and computing nullspaces modulo a constant: Natural function classes for modular logspace

-We may adopt the common conflation between equivalence classes $a + k\Z \in \Z/k\Z$ and integers $0 \le a < k$, in which case we may instead require $f \in \num[k]\Log$ to satisfy $0 \le f(x) < k$ and $f(x) \equiv \varphi(x) \bmod{k}$ for some $\varphi \in \num\Log$.
-This will allow us to consider logspace machines which compute \num[k]\Log\ functions on their output tapes.
+We are interested in logspace machines which compute \num[k]\Log\ functions on their output tapes.
 We will be interested in a particular sort of nondeterministic logspace machine which is suitable for performing computations as subroutines of \co\Mod[k]\Log\ machines: the main result of this section is to describe conditions under which it can compute functions in \num[k]\Log. \begin{definition} A \emph{\FUL[k] machine computing a (partial) function $f$} is a nondeterministic logspace Turing machine which \textbf{(a)}~for inputs $x \in \dom(f)$, computes $f(x)$ on its output tape in some number $\varphi(x,f(x)) \equiv 1 \pmod{k}$ of its accepting branches, and \textbf{(b)}~for each $y \ne f(x)$ (or for any string $y$, in the case $x \notin \dom(f)$), computes $y$ on its output tape on some number $\varphi(x,y) \equiv 0 \pmod{k}$ of its accepting branches.
-We say that $f \in \FUL[k]$ if there exists a \FUL[k] machine which computes $f$. \end{definition} If we replace the relation of equivalence modulo $k$ with equality in the definition of \FUL[k] above, we obtain a class \FUL\ of functions computable by nondeterministic logspace machines with a single accepting branch.
-This latter class is analogous to the class $\mathsf{UPF}$ described in Ref.~\cite{BGH90}, which is in effect a class of functions which may be computed by a nondeterministic polynomial time Turing machine as a subroutine without affecting the number of accepting branches of that machine.
-Modulo $k$ and in logarithmic space, this is the significance of the class \FUL[k].
-Note that in many branches (perhaps even the vast majority of them), what is written on the output tape of a \FUL[k] machine $\mathbf U$ may not be the function $f(x)$ which it ``computes''; but any result other than $f(x)$ which $\mathbf U$ is meant to compute, cannot affect the number of accepting branches modulo $k$ of any machine which simulates $\mathbf U$ directly, \eg~as a subroutine.
-These ``incorrect results'' may therefore be neglected for the purpose of counting accepting branches modulo $k$, just as if all accepting branches of $\mathbf U$ (of which there are not a multiple of $k$) computed the result $f(x)$ on the output tape.
+We say that $f \in \FUL[k]$ if there exists a \FUL[k] machine which computes $f$. \end{definition} If we replace the relation of equivalence modulo $k$ with equality in the definition of \FUL[k] above, we obtain the class \FUL\ of functions computable by nondeterministic logspace machines with a single accepting branch.
+This is in turn analogous to the class $\mathsf{UPF}$ described by Beigel, Gill, and Hertrampf~\cite{BGH90}, of functions which may be computed by a nondeterministic polynomial time Turing machine without affecting the number of accepting branches of that machine.
+Note that for a \FUL[k] machine $\mathbf U$, what is written on the output tape in many branches (perhaps even the vast majority of them) may not be the function $f(x)$ which $\mathbf U$ ``computes''; but as any string $y \ne f(x)$ occurs with multiplicity a multiple of $k$, the branches containing such $y$ cannot affect the number of accepting branches modulo $k$ of any machine simulating $\mathbf U$ as a subroutine.
+In a \Mod[k]\Log\ or \co\Mod[k]\Log\ algorithm, such ``incorrect results'' occur in effect with measure zero.